Benny0323/HDU-ITMO-Data-Structure-And-Algorithms/README.md

-This is a C++ version of ITMO course: data structure and algorithms.
+This is a C++ version of HDU-ITMO course: Data Structure And Algorithms.